NTIG-Uppsala/chat-web-app/README.md

 # Chat Web App

 ## Languages and frameworks

 This project uses the React framework Next.js with TypeScript.

 This project also uses Tailwind for styling.

+## Coding standard

+ESLint is used for linting and follows the rules set in [.eslintrc.json](.eslintrc.json)

 ## Development